Can I tell you a secret? Come closer. I’ve never been a great housekeeper.

 Since we spent several years without a refrigerator or freezer, meals were also an exercise in planning ahead, making do and doing without.

-Off-grid, without a fridge, you can’t reach into the fridge and pull out leftovers, or take out some frozen fries that you bought a few weeks ago.
-Here at the cabin, our meat is generally pressure canned, unless one of us is in town and brings something fresh home, and meals have to be made from scratch by necessity.
+Living off grid, without a fridge, you can’t just reach in and pull out leftovers, or take out some frozen fries that you bought a few weeks ago.
+At the cabin, our meat was generally pressure canned, unless one of us was in town and brought something fresh home, and meals had to be made from scratch by necessity.

 When you are living off grid, everything requires planning, usually hauling something heavy and awkward, and careful timing.

-Last night, we were both sick with a head cold and feeling miserable, so we forgot to turn off the water main.
-Our pipes freeze if the temperature drops below –10C and guess how cold it got last night?
+One night, we were both sick with a head cold and feeling miserable, so we forgot to turn off the water main.
+Our pipes freeze if the temperature drops below –10C and guess how cold it got that night?

 - Pipes freeze and can burst.
-(They didn’t burst but I had NO running water at all for three days.)
+(They didn’t burst that night but I had NO running water at all for three days.)

 - The fire goes out and the wood is fifty feet away in the woodshed.
 At 5 a.m.

 - Firewood gets buried in snow.

-- Children pee in their last clean pyjamas (but that has)
+- Children pee in their last clean pyjamas (but that certainly did)

 - People get hungry because scratch cooking takes some time.